Introduction

 1. Researchers requiring technical support should contact the TO3 technicians as early as possible in their project planning.

-1. Support for research data management, alongside policies and guidelines, can also be found on the faculty support page for research data management.
+1. Support for research data & software management, alongside policies and guidelines, can also be found on the faculty support page for research data management.

-2. Privacy champions () who can be contacted for support on issues related to privacy in research.
-A privacy champion is the first point of contact, but if an issue is particularly complex the question will be elevated to the privacy lawyers from the VU Legal and Institutional Affairs Department.
+2. Privacy officers () who can be contacted for support on issues related to privacy in research.
+The FGB privacy officer is the first point of contact, but if an issue is particularly complex the question will be elevated to the privacy lawyers from the VU Legal and Institutional Affairs Department.

 1. Support for privacy concerns can also be found on the faculty support page for privacy, legal and security concerns.